 If you aspire to gain skills and develop a career, you’ll miss out on critical mechanical training that teaches you to diagnose issues faster and solve them more effectively.
 Instead, prepare to sit through three times as many sales training sessions.

-You’ll be trained to sell, not fix.
+Many times, you are trained to sell, not fix.

 Imagine working under that microscope, having to explain every action you take — and knowing what you’d consider a success may very well be looked upon as a failure by your employer.
 Plus, this micromanagement style means you spend more time talking on the phone, or driving back and forth between the office and the job site to attend meetings, when you’d rather be solving problems and helping homeowners.